atgeller/Wasm-Prechk-Artifact/README.md

 Alternatively, run `make-virtualbox.sh` to build a new image.
 This builds the Virtual Box image from the Docker image, and so requires a Docker.

+### Other Files
+The appendix is available in `appendix.pdf`, and raw data is available under the `data` folder in the https://github.com/atgeller/Wasm-Prechk-Artifact repository.

 ## Installation
 ### Docker
  1. Build the dockerfile using `docker-compose build` (this will likely take a while, around half an hour, especially on less beefy machines).